borgmatic-collective/borgmatic/README.md

  * For strings, prefer single quotes over double quotes.
  * Limit all lines to a maximum of 100 characters.
  * Use trailing commas within multiline values or argument lists.
- * Within multiline constructs:
+ * For multiline constructs, put opening and closing delimeters on lines separate from their contents.
-  * Use standard four-space indentation.
+ * Within multiline constructs, use standard four-space indentation.
 Don't align indentation with an opening delimeter.
-  * Put opening and closing delimeters on lines separate from their contents.

 ### Development